Ginger Tea Timing

 Ginger is pretty amazing—it’s no wonder its nickname is “the miracle root”.
 The robust rhizome deserves its kudos, too—whether taken internally as a tea, dried, candied, pickled, fresh, juiced, or as an oil (it can also be applied topically or added to water in a bath), ginger is an incredibly effective, ancient solution to many of the health issues we still face today.
 This ancient ingredient doesn’t come without modern science, either.
 Ginger’s health claims have been backed up by The National Library of Medicine in randomized, double-blind, placebo-controlled studies.

 It’s not just a food and spice.
 Ginger is a medicine.

 Ginger root contains active ingredients such as gingerol, shogaol, and zingerone.
 The people of East Asia have known its medicinal value for thousands of years—they still use it as a treatment for a broad spectrum of ailments ranging from respiratory problems associated with colds and flu, preventing nausea, increasing the appetite, livening the libido, addressing circulation problems, and reducing joint pain.

 Our kidneys are one of only 5 organs that eliminate toxins.
 Ginger has been shown to have a powerful effect on this super organ, increasing antioxidant amounts in our kidneys, calming organ inflammation, reducing fibrosis, and helping create overall healthier kidney tissues.

-Due to its powerful antioxidant properties, ginger extract can reduce the levels of pro-inflammatory biomarkers, helping conditions like rheumatoid arthritis, asthma, and IBD (inflammatory bowel disease), as well as muscle pain.
+Due to its powerful antioxidant properties, ginger extract can reduce the levels of pro-inflammatory biomarkers, helping conditions like rheumatoid arthritis, asthma, IBD (inflammatory bowel disease), as well as muscle pain.